ShanYu-bioinfo/3-REAP-plus/README.md

 ### step 3.
 Genome alignment using paired reads
 Since the fastq files were preprocessed separately, they need to be repaired to re-establish read pairing before alignment. repair.sh is a tool of bbmap.
 If you have no star index, please build one first.
+Lenient alignment parameters were used for alignment, because the reverse reads had low sequencing quality scores, and many reads became much shorter after adapter and polyT trimming.
 ```shell
 star_index_path=/star/index/path/STAR_index_hg38
 nrThreads=12 # cores